jefferyYu/Pairwise-relation-classification/README.md

 #### Part1: Pre-process code:

-Run on Python 2.7, and the pre-process code requires Python package hdf5 (the h5py module)

-Step 1.
 You can directly run the following codes:

 ```
 python preprocess_mipe+dep.py